sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

 # SAS 9.4 Visual Analytics/Visual Statistics Quickstart Template for Azure

 **Note:** The SAS 9.4 Visual Analytics/Visual Statistics Quickstart Template for Azure is an example architecture only, and is not intended for production use.
-Specifically, the quickstart provides an example of how SAS 9.4 VA/VS workloads running in a massively parallel processing (MPP) environment with SAS LASR Analytic Server can be run on Azure.
-When running in an MPP environment, the SAS 9.4 VA/VS Quickstart Template for Azure deploys Apache Hadoop.
-As stated in our [SAS 9.4 Support for Hadoop policy](https://support.sas.com/en/documentation/third-party-software-reference/9-4/support-for-hadoop.html), SAS does not provide support for the installation or administration of Apache Hadoop.
-For support with these issues, please refer to the Apache Hadoop open source community.
-The intent of the SAS 9.4 VA/VS Quickstart Template for Azure is to provide customers an opportunity to test deployments on the cloud before committing to a lift and shift from their current on-premise deployments.

 ## Contents